This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 how to serve these Italian meatballs

 You can enjoy these keto Italian meatballs in a number of ways!
 There’s always the classic plate of spaghetti and meatballs (with traditional noodles or a healthier, low-carb option).
 Eat them plain or with your favorite dipping sauce (I have a tzatziki or this delicious chimichurri on my mind).
 Do up a dinner of fun apps and serve them alongside this keto Ricotta and Asparagus Flatbread.
-If counting carbs is low on your priority list, then enjoy these Italian meatballs with our creamy mushroom risotto, or make your own homemade meatball sub.

 The options are endless– another reason to love these low-carb Italian meatballs!